guibueno/guibueno.github.io/_docs/01-introduction/02-targetlearners.markdown

   - "Stylize by adding images"
 ---

+"negative or unrealistic beliefs can lead to decreased motivation, frustration and anxiety" Oh, M.T.
+(1996)
+Kern (1995)

 Every language learner (and certainly every learner in general) could benefit from metacognition, growth mindset, and deliberate practice.
 However, this project specifically targets **adult learners**.

 ### Self-motivated...